 If the death has happened at home, you first need to contact the GP.
 This can be done at any time of day.
 If the GP practice is closed, your call will be diverted to the surgery’s on call service.

-The Doctor will then need to come to the house to confirm that death has occurred.
+The Doctor may then need to come to the house to confirm that death has occurred.

-If it is clear that the death was expected, the attending doctor or medical professional will give verbal permission for the deceased to be transferred into the care of the Funeral Director.
+If it is clear that the death was expected, the attending doctor, nurse or medical professional will give verbal permission for the deceased to be transferred into the care of the Funeral Director.